How viral videos helped blast voting lies across the Web

 But that perception was totally bogus, a reporter for local TV-news station WXYZ said late Wednesday, because “the ‘ballot thief’ was my photographer.
 He was bringing down equipment for our 12-hour shift.”
 (The video’s still on YouTube, with no disclaimer or fact-check.)

 Videos with no basis in reality easily gained lives of their own.
-On Wednesday, the president’s son Eric alerted his 4 million Twitter followers to a video, supposedly of 80 Trump ballots being burned.
+On Wednesday, Eric Trump alerted his 4 million Twitter followers to a video, supposedly of 80 Trump ballots being burned.
 The video was suspect on its face: It offered no clear evidence and had come from a since-suspended account with QAnon links in its profile named “Ninja_StuntZ.”

 Election officials in Virginia Beach had, a day before, confirmed that the charred remains were actually sample ballots, easily printed by anyone.
 But Eric Trump’s tweet, which offers no disclaimer that it’s fake, nevertheless gained more than 30,000 retweets.
 The video has since been more widely distributed across far-right militia and pro-Trump online groups as proof of voter fraud.
 One repost of the misleading video on YouTube, titled “TWITTER REMOVED THIS VIDEO!”, has been viewed more than 84,000 times.
 (Eric Trump did not respond to requests for comment.)